Interviewees - order of appearance

 Kathy did not think much about politics when she moved to Seattle after a brief stint at community college in Spokane where she was raised.
 She got a well paying job at a Seattle newspaper, lived cheaply in a large group shared home, and saved her money.

-As the sole female in the University district household, Kathy was confronted with the effects of the draft on her housemates and soaked up their critiques against the war until she too opposed the war.
+As the sole female in a communal household, Kathy was confronted with the effects of the draft on her housemates and soaked up their critiques against the war until she too opposed the war.
 Kathy even repeatedly marched against the war until she got pregnant.
 Now with a husband at risk of being drafted, Kathy no longer viewed the draft as “a guy thing”.

 After weighing their options including going to Canada, they decided to move every time her husband received a letter from the draft board.
 Several factors worked in their favor.
 Landlords didn’t require background checks, and rent was cheap.
 They used their savings to pay cash for rent.
 By the time her husband’s lottery number was being called up in 1969, fewer men were being draft and the system to enforce draft laws was clogged with millions of other draft evaders.